The Shandong Blog

 Spring 2021 - Some very light green leaves emerge in the early morning sunrise on the large Baby Dragon dwarf Shandong maple (top).
 The same day 2 new dwarf Flower God seeds emerge from the soil (left).
 The middle of last February had record cold, down to -2 degrees fahrenheit, with several inches of snow and the Texas electricity grid failed leaving me without power and very cold for 2 days.
 110 people died.

 Many plants died in north Texas from the cold.
-Across the street is a 40 foot pine dead.
-I lost a couple of Japanese maples in pots and several azaleas, gardenias, witch hazel and bamboo.
-Both my native Texas Sage with 6 years bonsai training also died.
 There are a 100 Shantung maples in the Dragon Lair, many in pots, and none were damaged.

 Acer palmatum Deshojo bonsai